Data Entry Section

 - $5.00 per request for certification

-Available to prospective employers through the Open Records Section, is a service of pre-employment screening.
-Effective November 1, 2012, the Department of Workers' Claims will require pre-payment for all pre-employment requests pursuant to KRS 61.874(1).
-Requests must be mailed with payment at the time of submission.
-Please include the person's name, full Social Security Number, your return mailing address and $2.00 per name requested.
-Requests will not be processed and will be returned if full payment is not included and/or the request is not legible.
+The Department of Workers' Claims requires pre-payment for all Pre-Employment requests pursuant to KRS 61.874(1).
+Requests must be mailed with the payment at the time of submission.
+Please include the person's name, full Social Security Number, your return mailing address and the $2.00 per social requested.
+Requests will not be processed and will be returned if full payment is not included and/or request is not legible.

 Pursuant to KRS 150.170, the Open Records Section also verifies workers’ compensation awards for the Department of Fish and Wildlife for individuals applying for free hunting and fishing licenses.

 There will be a $35.00 fee on all returned checks.